mikhailshilkov/mikhailio-docpad/src/documents/2015/12/weaving-your-domain-classes-with-fody/index.html.md

 ---
-layout: draft
+layout: post
 title: Weaving your domain classes with Fody
-date: 2015-12-18
+date: 2015-12-22
 tags: ["Fody", "DDD", "code generation"]
 teaser: When I model the business domain with C#, the resulting data structures tend to contain a lot of boilerplate code.
 It's repeated from class to class and it gets more difficult to see the essence of the model behind the repetitive craft.
-Here is a simplistic example, which illustrates the problem.
-Let's say we are modelling Trips, and for each Trip we need to keep track of Origin, Destination and Vehicle which executes the trip, nothing else.
 In this article I show off one trick to reduce this boilerplate code with Fody library.
 ---
 When I model the business domain with C#, the resulting data structures tend to contain a lot of boilerplate code.
 It's repeated from class to class and it gets more difficult to see the essence of the model behind the repetitive craft.
 Here is a simplistic example, which illustrates the problem.
-Let's say we are modelling Trips, and for each Trip we need to keep track of Origin, Destination and Vehicle which executes the trip, nothing else.
+Let's say we are modelling Trips, and for each `Trip` we need to keep track of `Origin`, `Destination` and `Vehicle` which executes the `Trip`, nothing else.
 Here is a code to create an sample trip:
 ``` cs
 var trip = new Trip(
     origin: new Location("Paris", geoParis),